CFFR: Gold-based AC

-All News
+All-news

 As of April 3, 2006, CFFR was airing an all-news format, branded as 660 NewsRadio Calgary.
-It is one of several radio stations owned by Rogers with a news or news/talk format.
-As of winter 2020, CFFR is the 11th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.
+It was one of several radio stations owned by Rogers with a news or news/talk format.
+As of winter 2020, CFFR was the 11th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.

 In June 2021, Rogers announced that it would rebrand CFFR and its other all-news and news/talk radio stations under the CityNews brand.
-The new moniker would begin on October 18, 2021.
-The radio station's website is co-branded with CityNews and includes reporting from Citytv Calgary's newscasts.
+The new moniker began on October 18, 2021.
+The radio station's website was co-branded with CityNews and included reporting from Citytv Calgary's newscasts.

 In July 2024, the station rebranded as 660 NewsRadio Calgary, along with Rogers' other news radio stations across Canada.
-Local anchors deliver the news during the day and evenings.
-Late nights, CFFR joins with CFTR Toronto, CKWX Vancouver and CJNI-FM Halifax in airing a national all-news radio service.
+Local anchors delivered the news during the day and evenings.
+Late nights, CFFR joined with CFTR Toronto, CKWX Vancouver and CJNI-FM Halifax in airing a national all-news radio service.

+Closure

+On July 7, 2026, Rogers announced that CFFR had shut down as one of six radio station closures in various locations across the country, with the licence being returned to the CRTC.